planetguy32/RemainInMotion/src/main/java/me/planetguy/remaininmotion/api/event/readme.md

 7. For each block that was moved:
    - If the block is being rotated, its rotateBlock method is called
    - If the block is being rotated, a BlockRotateEvent will be posted for it
-   - The block's onBlockAdded method is called
+   - A CancelableOnBlockAddedEvent will be posted for it.
+If the event is never canceled, the block's onBlockAdded method will be called.
    - A MotionFinalizeEvent is posted for the block